Skip to primary navigation Skip to content Skip to footer

 Paddling into the sanctuary known as the Jupiter Inlet Lighthouse Outstanding Natural Area, you’ll be amazed at the density of the mangroves.
 Look closely into the water around the spindly-fingered roots.
 Those juvenile snook, tarpon and shrimp you see are attending aquatic nursery school, hiding from predators until they are big enough to go into their watery world as adults.

-T0 sign up for a canoeing in Jupiter or other tours, click here.
+T0 sign up for a canoeing in Jupiter or other tours, click “The power of the ocean is incredible”

 a person sitting on a rock near the ocean